Ktt-Development/ktt-development.github.io/CONTRIBUTING.md

 #### Do not make large changes.
 Large changes are unlikely to be reviewed in a timely matter, pull requests be focused on one issue or feature.

+#### Associate pushes and pull requests.
+Associate with issue numbers.

 ## Style Guidelines (Java)

 - Use features only in JDK 11.